marcodelapierre/nanopore-nf/README.md

 ### Additional resources

 The `extra` directory contains example Slurm scripts, `job1.sh` and `job2.sh` to run on Zeus.
-There is also a sample script `nxf-log.sh` that takes a run name as input and displays formatted runtime information.
+There is also a sample script `log.sh` that takes a run name as input and displays formatted runtime information.